Andrewmat21/Covid19App/README.md

 # Getting Started with Create React App

-DISCLAIMER: As of 12/3, the public Covid API being used from M-Media Group no longer works :( So App will not load any data.
+DISCLAIMER: As of 12/3/22, it has come to my attention that the public Covid API being used from M-Media Group no longer works :(
+So App will not load any data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).